cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ![Category frequency](/definition/images/recording_of_principles/Bubble.png)
 *Figure 5: The distribution of principles and authors.*

-### 1.3.4 Clustering
+### 1.3.4 Categorization
 A category is useful to "*illuminate a relationship between the subjects and objects of knowledge.*"[^mahalakshmi] In our case, the subjects and the objects are the principles and the SSI field respectively.
-Some of the studies discussed in [Related Works](#12-related-works) already include a form of categorization.
-Building on these past studies, our goal is to establish a mutually agreed-upon categorization of principles, and instrumental to this effort is the [Table 4](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_classification/Principles_classification1), which outlines the framework for our categorization.
-In table 4 each cell represents a category.
+However, we do not have categorical attributes nor specific properties to label our principles.
+We do not have criteria definitions, rather we can rely only on past studies that categorize the SSI principles as reported in the [Related Works](#12-related-works).
+On top of this, our goal is analyze past studies to see if objects exhibit any similarity between themselves and dissimilar to objects of other authors.[^rai] Instrumental for this job is the creation of [Table 4](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_classification/Principles_classification1), which outlines the categories from our literature review.
+From here, we aim to find similarities between bjects.

 [Click to view the table 4 with 15 properties only.](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_classification/Principles_classification1) *The principles and their categories.*
 [Table 4 with the complete list of 34 properties.](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_classification/Principles_classification2) *The principles and their categories.*

-However, the Table 4 provides a scattered analysis of categorizations.
-Hence, before proceding with the clustering, we aim to gather insights into some of the information conveyed by the table, by addressing the following questions:
+However, the knowledge provided in Table 4 is only scattered and, before proceeding, we aim to analyze data by addressing the following questions:

 1. What are the most frequently discussed categories in the context of Self-Sovereign Identity?
 2. How do principles and articles align across different categories?